shifa-s5/shifa-/README.md

 # shifa-
-A Flipkart-inspired landing page design created in Figma.
+A Flipkart-inspired landing page design created in Figma...